Leading IT Transformation

 Evolution of management information systems and IT management roles

-A management information system (MIS) is a computer system that collects and stores information, and includes tools for analyzing that information.
+A management information system (MIS) is a computer system that collects and stores information and includes tools for analyzing that information.
 The tools support processes, operations, business intelligence and IT.
 Past management information systems operated independent of other company systems.
 They were found only on mainframe computers and the information they processed were used only by the company management.
-Today, information systems, as they’re commonly called, serve different organizational levels.
+Today, information systems, as they are commonly called, serve different organizational levels.

 As the benefits of organization-wide implementation of information systems became apparent, initiatives were formed to explore the scope of additional information system projects, culminating in the adoption of minicomputers and mid-range computers.

 In the third era, from the mid-80s to the late 90s, information became decentralized and the role of the Chief Information Office (CIO) emerged for planning the purchase and management of information systems for various organizational departments.